 Harlen Irvin Miller

-Harlen Miller, choir director and singer, retired in 2014 after teaching for 42 years.
+Although Harlen Miller, choir director and singer, retired in 2014 after teaching for 42 years, he continued to be active until the time of his death on December 18, 2020.
 A 1972 B.A. graduate in music from Walla Walla College, now University, he last taught at Napa Christian Campus of Education, a Seventh-day Adventist K-12 school, formerly known as Napa Junior Academy, where he directed the choir, handbell choir, and band and taught Spanish.
 During his eight years at NCCE he also conducted the Harlen Miller Chorale, an independent ensemble known previously as the Norman Skeels Chorale, and was music director of the Napa Valley Lutheran Church.

-Harlen, born in Puerto Rico to missionary parents, sang in his father's choirs and played piano all through childhood.
-When he attended Newbury Park Academy in 1962, he continued study in piano and sang in the academy choir, which was directed by Carolyn Rhodes Brummett.
+Harlen was born on Sptember 11, 1948, in Santurce, Puerto Rico to missionary parents, Harvey and Helen Edwards Miller.
+He sang in his father's choirs and played piano all through childhood.
+When he attended Newbury Park Academy in 1962, he continued study in piano and sang in the academy choir under the direction of Carolyn Rhodes Brummett.

 Following graduation from NPA in 1966, He attended Pacific Union College for a year and then spent a year at Montemorelos University in Mexico.
 Because there wasn't a choir at MU, he organized and directed one that became an important part of life in his year at the school.
 The pleasure and fulfillment he found in directing that group led to a decision to pursue a career in choral music.

 Miller enrolled at Walla Walla College in 1968 as a music major, studying voice with Harold Lickey and William Murphy and singing in their choirs.
+He married Lorna Jean Darnell on December 21, 1969.
 He majored in theory, studying with Glenn Spring and Mel West, and continued study on piano with Jeanette McGhee.
-He also completed a minor in Spanish.
+He also completed a minor in Spanish, graduating in 1972.